-As part of our Share-Based Payment (SBP) Best Practice Series, Montgomery Investment Technology is pleased to provide you with our research which focuses on the valuation techniques and disclosures based on the 2013 10-K and DEF 14A filings of the Dow Jones Industrial Average companies.
-We have compiled a two page report illustrating how the Dow 30 companies are complying with Accounting Standards Codification 718 (formerly FAS 123R) and what forms of Share-Based Payments each company provides.
+As part of our Share-Based Payment (SBP) Best Practice Series, Montgomery Investment Technology, Inc. (MITI), is pleased to provide you with our research which focuses on the valuation techniques and disclosures based on the 2017 10-K filings of the Dow Jones Industrial Average companies.
+We have compiled a one page report illustrating how the Dow 30 companies are complying with Accounting Standards Codification 718 and what forms of Share-Based Payments each company provides.
 This report reveals the varying degree of refinement in the valuation process that has been applied to Employee Stock Options (ESO), and the trend toward other types of equity based compensation.
-One important note is that there were three changes to the Dow 30 constituency in 2013.
+One important note is that there have been two changes to the Dow 30 constituency since our 2013 report.